 About Theraplay

-Developed in the late 1960s by Ann Jernberg, Theraplay is child and family therapy based on attachment theory that aims to address behavioral, emotional, and developmental issues.
+Developed in the late 1960s by Ann Jernberg, Theraplay is a child and family therapy, based on attachment theory, that aims to address behavioral, emotional, and developmental issues.
 It is endorsed by the Association for Play Therapy as a historically significant play therapy approach.
 At its core, Theraplay endorses healthy attachments between caregivers and children for them to develop a healthy sense of self.
 To achieve this, Theraplay has the practitioner, along with the caregiver, facilitate fun, nurturing, and involved activities to build a healthy relationship with the child, allowing them to experience a positive and safe world as they explore their emotional states.
+It can be adapted for all ages.

 Core Concepts